GeorgeLittler/C-Custom-Allocator/README.md

 # Custom Memory Allocator (Round 1)

-A tiny C allocator managing a fixed mmap'ed arena using a simple free list.
+A lightweight C memory allocator using a fixed `mmap` arena and a simple free list.
+Designed to demonstrate low-level memory management concepts such as manual allocation, alignment, and free-list traversal.

 **Round 1** includes:
 - Fixed-size arena (`mmap`)
 - First-fit allocation